rubyonjets/jets/docs/_docs/minimal-deploy-iam.md

     # create user and add to group
     aws iam create-user --user-name tung
     aws iam add-user-to-group --user-name tung --group-name Jets

+## Additional Services

+The baseline IAM policy above might does not include all the permissions required depending on what's in your Jets application.
+For example, if you are using [AWS Config Rules]({% link _docs/config-rules.md %}) or [Custom Resources]({% link _docs/custom-resources.md %}), then you would need to add permissions specific to those resources.
+This is why an IAM group is recommended.
+You simply have to update the group policies.

+Here's how you add a managed IAM policy that provides the AWS Config Rule permissions:

+    aws iam attach-group-policy --policy-arn arn:aws:iam::aws:policy/AWSConfigRole --group-name Jets

 <a id="prev" class="btn btn-basic" href="{% link _docs/action-filters.md %}">Back</a>
 <a id="next" class="btn btn-primary" href="{% link _docs/polymorphic-support.md %}">Next Step</a>